 4.)
 Reach out to ‘lost’ or previous customers.
-Make sure you dont lose those vacationers who had to cancel due to the pandemic.
+Make sure you don’t lose those vacationers who had to cancel due to the pandemic.
 Recover their data from your PMS and send them an invite to stay at your property.
-You can also send a campaign to previous customers, offering them discount for booking direct, or a different deal.
+You can also send a campaign to previous customers, offering them a discount for booking direct, or a different deal.

 5.)
 Think ahead – Easter and Mother’s day is just around the corner!
-By the time the vaccine “kicks in”, people will like to celebrate by travelling.
+By the time the vaccine “kicks in”, people will like to celebrate by traveling.
 You could add limited-time offers for that period.
 Make sure to offer bookers something special with a time-constraint so they will reserve their holidays immediately.
 For more on successful hotel marketing you can read The Hotels Network blog or Netaffinity’s blog.